cti/di/README.md

 ```

 # Method caller
-One of the killer feature is ability resolve dependencies for method calling.
+The killer feature is ability resolve dependencies for method calling.

 ```php
 <?php